Are you in the market for a new family pet and considering a chinchilla.

 Stick to only allowing your chinchilla treats that are safe and offer them in small quantities.
 Doing this will ensure your chinchilla has a balanced and healthy diet.

+It also minimizes the chance of having problems with your chinchilla not eating or drinking.
 You can read more about what chinchillas eat and should eat here.

 7) The Chinchilla Cage Always Matters